Towards Robustness: A Critique of Current Vector Database Assessments

 \end{myitemize2} Figure~\ref{tab:dataset} provides detailed characteristics of these datasets.
 The index configurations we used are the in-memory versions of the indexes, so we limit the dataset size to fit the memory.
-We use the 10M version of these datasets provided by the Big-ANN-Benchmarks~\cite{bigann2023}, which we call \texttoimage, \spacev, and \deep. \marco contains 8.8M passages with 7.0K queries.
+We use the 10M version of the first three datasets provided by the Big-ANN-Benchmarks~\cite{bigann2023}, which we call \texttoimage, \spacev, and \deep. \marco contains 8.8M passages with 7.0K queries.

-\paragraph{Setup.} We run experiments on a machine with dual Intel(R) Xeon(R) Gold 6338 CPUs, each with 24 cores at 3.00GHz, with 1.5TB memory and Ubuntu 24.04. of memory and Ubuntu 24.04.
-For all experiments, we use Docker version 27.1.2 with Python 3.10.
-We run all the experiments with 64 threads on one CPU to avoid remote NUMA (Non-Uniform Memory Access) memory accesses.
-We extend the Big-ANN-Benchmark framework by integrating the \robustness as an evaluation metric.
+\paragraph{Setup.} We run experiments on a machine with dual Intel(R) Xeon(R) Gold 6248R CPUs, each with 24 cores at 3.00GHz, with 1.5TB memory and Ubuntu 24.04. of memory and Ubuntu 24.04.
+For all experiments, we use Docker version 28.1.1 with Python 3.13.5.
+We run all the experiments with 16 threads We extend the Big-ANN-Benchmark framework by integrating the \robustness as an evaluation metric.
 Alongside \robustness, the Big-ANN-Benchmark framework originally provides Query Per Second (QPS) and average recall.
 In the rest of our evaluation, we will use average recall@10 to represent the average recall for the top-10 ANN search.